 While working on this project, I attended the UIE conference organized by Jared Spool, and participated in Kim Goodwin’s workshop about scenarios.
 Suddenly I realized, we’ll never have a good design unless we test a full scenario, including what the caller feels about how the agent greets her.
 What if callers think it’s creepy the agent knows so much about them before starting the conversation?

-Coming back from the conference I set myself a goal to change the way my team works.
+I set myself a goal to change the way my team works.
 From now on, it won’t be enough to just test our designs with agents, we need to test how customers respond to that conversation.

-My biggest challenge was not even part
+My biggest challenge

-Coming back from the conference, I now faced a huge challenge: getting upper management to spend time and money on research our group has never done before: with end customers.
+Coming back from the conference, I faced a huge challenge: getting upper management to spend time and money on research our group has never done before: with end customers.
 We’d need to hire a recruiting agency, design a research plan, invest in new research software, and use a lab.

-Enlarging the budget was not something any executive wanted to hear about, especially as they thought things were working well as they were.
+Enlarging the budget was not something my executive wanted to hear about, especially as they thought things were working well as they were.
 So I started inviting them to presentations, where I took Kim Goodwin’s framework and told stories using scenarios an Expedia customer would encounter.
 I also built prototypes that simulated my stakeholders as the callers and invited them to silent meeting sessions to gather feedback.
 Eventually, I managed to convince the head of our division to allocate resources and give it a try.

 For the first time ever in the Global Customer Operations team at Expedia, we tested our designs not only with agents, but also with the people who call our agents.
 We used an external recruiting agency to recruit people who have contacted customer support at least once in the last 6 months.

 What we learned

-► Although people felt weird, it was clear the call was fast and painless when the agent knew ahead of time what it was about, and people loved that.
+Customers, just like agents, want to be in control.
+Some people assumed the information an agent has about them is based on the number they were calling from and feared anyone can just pick up their phone and change their itinerary.
+On the other hand, it was clear the call was fast and painless when the agent knew ahead of time what it was about, and people loved that.